The Jenyns Corset

 Wrap-ons - which opened out fully like corsets and were closed by hooks and eyes.

-Because of the conservative nature of Queensland , mini-skirts and trousers were never thought appropriate, and subsequently, panty girdles and pantyhose caught on much later that in England – perhaps not until the mid-seventies, and not at all among women above middle age.
+Because of the conservative nature of Queensland , mini-skirts and trousers were never thought appropriate, and subsequently, panty girdles and pantyhose caught on much later than in England – perhaps not until the mid-seventies, and not at all among women above middle age.
 Pantyhose were viewed with suspicion, and the general belief (not always wrong!) was that they would not stay up on their own – I remember my husband offering me a pair of his braces if I wanted to try them!

-Young women seemed to have abandoned shape wear altogether after around 1980, although in recent years, the shops seem to be full of “miracle suits” – very high wasted, long legged panty girdles, almost like bike pants, and I understand they are very popular
+Young women seemed to have abandoned shapewear altogether after around 1980, although in recent years, the shops seem to be full of “miracle suits” – very high wasted, long legged panty girdles, almost like bike pants, and I understand they are very popular.

 In the days before air conditioning, Brisbane summer heat was oppressive, and (strictly in the seclusion on ones own house, and seldom in the presence of company) you did your housework in nothing but your slip/petticoat and your corset.
 It was not an uncommon site to see a neighbour pinning out her washing dressed in a bright salmon “passion killer”, but that was never considered “quite the thing.”

 Although there are many good brands in available in Australia, my sisters and I always bought Jenyns, as they were a Queensland brand, and Queenslanders patriotically like to support their own.
-My daughter, on the other hand, has always worn an open-bottomed corsolette, and I don’t believe my granddaughters wear very much at all, unless they are dressing up for the races!
+My daughter, on the other hand, has always worn an open-bottomed corselette, and I don’t believe my granddaughters wear very much at all, unless they are dressing up for the races!

 Other Fan-lacing Corsets